 FLOOD REHABILITATION SURVEYS AT MADAPPALLY BLOCK PANCHAYAT - AUGUST 2018

 The final year and pre-final year civil engineering students in association with NSS units of our college actively participated in the post flood rehabilitation programmes for two weeks.
 The programmes include rehabilitation survey, assessment of loss and estimation at five panchayats under Madapally block panchayat under the supervision of Asst.
 Prof. Jiss K Abraham and Asst.
 Prof. Pinky Merin Philip.
-The work started on 26/08/2018 and concluded on 2/09/2018 without any breaks.
+The work started on 26/08/2018 and concluded on 2/09/2018.
 Total 60 students participated in the programmes.
 The students covered more than 1600 houses of the Paipad, Vazhapally, Thrikodithanam, Vakathanam, Thuruthi areas of the Madapally Block Panchayath.

 FLOOD REHABILITATION WORK AT AYMANAM PANCHAYAT- AUGUST 2018

 During the month of August 2018, Kerala has witnessed the most destructive flood of the century.
 It has caused a huge damage in places all over Kerala.
 People lost their life, home, livelihood and everything they had.
 The Government has taken up several initiatives to build up Kerala back to its pride.
 As part of this, the Kerala Government has called up the college students and other organizations to come forward and support them in the flood rehabilitation works.